ikuhamada/state-hands-on/CMD/ACMD2022_PKA/Beginner/index.rst

 The exchange-correlation functional used is printed as::

-   EXCHANGE CORRELATION FUNCTIONALS : ggapbe
+   EXCHANGE CORRELATION FUNCTIONAL : ggapbe

 and make sure that this is what you want to use.